gbPagano/terminal-translator/docs/index.md

 ## Configuration

-To start using the CLI, first we need to configure the access credentials for the goole API.
+To start using the CLI, first we need to configure the access credentials for the Google API.

 Login to the [Google Cloud API](https://cloud.google.com/translate){target=_blank}, and click start free.